LyonMathPrep/repquest/README.md

 ---

 ## 🏅 Acknowledgements
--  **Congressional App Challenge** - For inspiring us to build something that actually impacts our communities.
+-  **Congressional App Challenge** - For inspiring us to build something that actually positively helps us and our communities.
 -  **Google MediaPipe** - For providing the incredible and intuitive on-device machine learning models that make RepQuest possible.
 -  **Icons & UI/UX** - Designed with a focus on accessibility, dark-mode aesthetics, and user experience regardless of mobile or desktop.